 In addition, an academic grievance may include alleged violations of the affirmative action plans of the University as related to academic policies and regulations, as well as disputes over grades, course requirements, graduation/degree program requirements, thesis/dissertation/advisory committee composition, and/or adviser decisions.

 Formal academic grievance.
-An academic grievance is considered formal when the student notifies the Graduate Dean, in writing, that he/she is proceeding with such a grievance.
+An academic grievance is considered formal when the student notifies the Graduate Dean, in writing, that they are proceeding with such a grievance.
 The implications of this declaration are: 1) all correspondence pertaining to any aspect of the grievance will be in writing and will be made available to the Graduate Dean; 2) all documents relevant to the case, including minutes from all relevant meetings, will be part of the complete written record and will be forwarded to the Graduate Dean upon receipt by any party to the grievance; 3) the policy contained herein will be strictly followed; and 4) any member of the academic community who does not follow the grievance policy will be subject to disciplinary actions.
 Filing a formal academic grievance is a serious matter, and the student is strongly encouraged to seek informal resolution of their concerns before taking such a step.

 Complete Written Record.
 The “complete written record” refers to all documents submitted as evidence by any party to the complaint, as subject to applicable privacy considerations.

-NOTE: Because the tape recordings of committee meetings may contain sensitive information, including private information pertaining to other students, the tape or a verbatim transcription of the tape will not be part of the complete written record.
+NOTE: Because the recordings of committee meetings may contain sensitive information, including private information pertaining to other students, the recording or a verbatim transcription of the recording will not be part of the complete written record.
 However, general minutes of the meetings, documenting the action taken by the committees, will be part of the complete written record.

 Graduate student.
 Under this procedure, a graduate student is any person who has been formally admitted into the Graduate School of the University of Arkansas, Fayetteville, and who is/was enrolled as a graduate-level student at the time the alleged grievance occurred.